 Safety in Canada

-Perhaps one of the most widely recognised symbols of Canada is ironically the same that stands for safety – the Mountie, or the storied red-coated federal police officer atop a trusty steed.
+Perhaps one of the most widely recognised symbols of Canada is the Mountie, the storied red-coated federal police officers sitting atop their trusty steeds.

 True to its association, Canada is considered an incredibly safe destination, and expats won’t need to be overly concerned about their state of security while living here.
 The Canadian police are proactive, professional, timely and efficient.
 As opposed to the situations in many emerging nations, these authority enforcement officers are perceived as helpful guardians of law and order and, for the most part, are to be trusted and relied upon in times of need or emergency.